rks746/iiit-h_cv_internship/Project/PROJECT_README.md

 ### 5.1 Model Selection

-The **YOLOv8 Nano (YOLOv8n)** model was selected due to:

-- fast inference speed,
-- low computational requirements
-- suitability for real-time applications
+The **YOLO11s** model was selected to balance inference efficiency and representational capacity.
+Compared to lighter variants, YOLO11s provides improved feature extraction while remaining suitable for near real-time deployment, making it appropriate for the scale and complexity of the curated dataset.

 The model was initialized using pretrained weights trained on the COCO (Common Object in Context) dataset.